davidsalib/UWAFT_HMI/README.md

 (Interactivity implemented with Quartz Composer and Facebook's Origami)
 ![main screenshot](https://raw.github.com/davidsalib/UWAFT_HMI/master/screenshots/shot_1.png)

+Interactions:
+* Most buttons are interactable
+* Long press anywhere in the top widget to switch widgets
+* Scroll through the music list

 To launch the simulation:
 * Have Quartz Composer and Facebook's Origami (https://facebook.github.io/origami/)  installed on your Mac.
 * Open the file interactive.qtz